E-VAds: An E-commerce Short Videos Understanding Benchmark for MLLMs: Experiment

-To assess whether ASR transcripts inputs are necessary for tasks in E-VAds, we conduct an ablation study on ASR text using four models, as shown in Table~\ref{tab:ASR}.
-Compared with vision-only inputs, adding ASR transcripts consistently yields substantial gains for all MLLMs, while the improvement is smallest for the Omni model.
-This result highlights that E-VAds effectively stresses joint audio-visual reasoning, reinforcing its value as a benchmark for evaluating multi-modal evidence based commercial understanding.
+To assess the necessity of ASR transcripts and visual inputs for tasks in E-VAds, we conduct a comprehensive ablation study across four models, evaluating \textit{ASR}, \textit{Video}, and \textit{Video+ASR} configurations, as detailed in Table~\ref{tab:ASR}.
+Our results reveal that the visual modality remains indispensable: model performance exhibits a clear progressive improvement when transitioning from \textit{ASR} to \textit{Video}, and further to \textit{Video+ASR}.
+This key finding underscores the foundational role of visual information in the task.
+Furthermore, compared to \textit{Video} inputs, incorporating ASR transcripts consistently yields substantial performance gains across all evaluated MLLMs, with the Omni model demonstrating the smallest improvement.
+Collectively, these results highlight that E-VAds effectively necessitates joint audio-visual reasoning, reinforcing its value as a benchmark for evaluating multi-modal evidence-based commercial understanding.